 Unless otherwise determined by the Directors, Committee meetings are governed by the provisions of this Constitution dealing with Directors' meetings, as far as they are capable of application.

+Finance Audit Risk (FAR) Committee

+A FAR Committee must be established by the Directors.

+The composition, duties and functions of the FAR Committee shall be defined in the FAR Committee terms of reference which must include at least one external and independent Certified Practicing Accountant or Chartered Accountant and an independent Chair that is not a Director must be appointed by the Board.

 POLICIES

 Making and amending Policies